CassandraB670/holbertonschool-web_front_end/html_advanced/README.md

 For now, the anchor links will not work.
 We will make them work in the CSS project.

 Does not need to pass W3C

+Task 21 - Add social media links
+    File 21-index.html

+Copy the content of 20-index.html into 21-index.html

+    in the div in the footer
+        remove any text you have
+        create a link to https://www.facebook.com/HolbertonSchool/ with the text Facebook create a link to https://twitter.com/holbertonschool with the text Twitter create a link to https://www.instagram.com/holbertonschool/ with the text Instagram W3C won’t pass - you can ignore it